 22. Devil’s Causeway, Colorado

 Hikers travel the Devil’s Causeway to conquer a four-foot-wide rocky path that runs along a ridge connecting two rivers.
-With steep drop-offs up to hundreds of feet in some areas, this stomach-dropping 11,800-foot high path rewards hikers who complete the 6 miles with gorgeous Colorado views.
+With steep drop-offs up to hundreds of feet in some areas, this stomach-dropping 11,800-foot-high path rewards hikers who complete the six miles with gorgeous Colorado views.

 21. Corcovado National Park, Costa Rica

 Hiking in Corcovado is so dangerous that the local authorities require hikers to have a guide escort.
-This jungle is loaded with dangerous species like Africanized “killer” bees, poisonous snakes, pumas, and crocodiles.
+This jungle contains dangerous species like Africanized “killer” bees, poisonous snakes, pumas, and crocodiles.
 The park’s lack of marked trails makes hiking here potentially deadly.

 20. GR 20, Corsica